paninski-lab/lightning-pose/docs/README.md

 models.

 ## Docs for users
-* [Data formats](data_format.md): how frames, videos, and labels need to be organized for use by Lightning Pose
+* [Data formats](directory_structures.md): how frames, videos, and labels need to be organized for use by Lightning Pose.
+Also see the example dataset provided in `lightning-pose/data/mirror-mouse-example`.
+This page also describes the structure of the model directories output by Lightning Pose.

 * [Fiftyone](fiftyone.md): plot model predictions overlaid on labeled frames or unlabeled videos